romanmurzac/DrivenPath/chapter_10/README.md

 Navigate to AWS Console and access *Elastic Container Registry* service.
 Press `Create repository`, introduce the name `driven-data` and press `Create`.\
 ![Image 10.11](../media/image_10.11.PNG)

 Access created *driven-data* repository and press `View push commands`.
-The will appear a dialog window with four steps.
+There will appear a dialog window with four steps.
 Copy one by one the command and run them in local terminal.\
 ![Image 10.12](../media/image_10.12.PNG)

 After run first command it should display a success message as in image below.\